-I serve alongside two brilliant ward colleagues, Stephen Stark and Tom Currie.
-Like me, they work tirelessly for the residents of Hampstead Town to ensure it remains the best place in London to live.
+I serve alongside two brilliant ward colleagues, Maria Higson and Stephen Stark.
+Like me, they live in Hampstead Town and work tirelessly for the residents of Hampstead to ensure it remains the best place in London to live.

 Cllr Stephen Stark